This information is here for you to refer to throughout your stay on the ward and we hope you find it useful.

-You will be allocated a named nurse on admission.
-Your named nurse will assess and support you throughout your stay and plan your recovery with you.
+You will be allocated a named nurse on admission who will support you throughout your stay and plan your recovery with you.

-Your named nurse, with your permission, will answer any questions that your relatives ask.
-He/she will discuss with them your progress and treatment.
+Your named nurse, with your permission, will answer any questions that your carers ask relating to your treatment and progress.

 If at any time you feel you are unable to build up a satisfactory relationship with your named nurse, for whatever reason, please discuss the issues with the ward manager or deputy.
 You can go to any member of the nursing staff with your questions or concerns.